nVent Electric (NYSE:NVT) Releases Q2 Earnings Guidance

-nVent Electric (NYSE:NVT) last announced its earnings results on Thursday, April 29th.
-The company reported $0.43 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.35 by $0.08. nVent Electric had a negative net margin of 2.39% and a positive return on equity of 10.35%.
-As a group, sell-side analysts expect that nVent Electric will post 1.49 EPS for the current fiscal year.
+A number of brokerages have weighed in on NVT.
+Royal Bank of Canada boosted their target price on nVent Electric from $27.00 to $30.00 and gave the stock an outperform rating in a research report on Thursday, March 4th.
+KeyCorp boosted their price target on nVent Electric from $31.00 to $34.00 and gave the company an overweight rating in a research note on Friday.
+Barclays boosted their price target on nVent Electric from $38.00 to $39.00 and gave the company an overweight rating in a research note on Tuesday, April 6th.
+Rosenblatt Securities cut their price target on nVent Electric from $32.00 to $31.00 and set a buy rating for the company in a research note on Wednesday, February 10th.
+Finally, Zacks Investment Research upgraded nVent Electric from a hold rating to a buy rating and set a $34.00 price target for the company in a research note on Wednesday.
+Six research analysts have rated the stock with a buy rating, The company has a consensus rating of Buy and a consensus target price of $33.17.

-Several research analysts have recently weighed in on the company.
-Rosenblatt Securities lowered their target price on nVent Electric from $32.00 to $31.00 and set a buy rating on the stock in a report on Wednesday, February 10th.
-Royal Bank of Canada boosted their price objective on nVent Electric from $27.00 to $30.00 and gave the stock an outperform rating in a research note on Thursday, March 4th.
-Zacks Investment Research raised nVent Electric from a hold rating to a buy rating and set a $34.00 target price for the company in a research note on Wednesday.
-Barclays boosted their price target on shares of nVent Electric from $38.00 to $39.00 and gave the company an overweight rating in a research report on Tuesday, April 6th.
-Finally, KeyCorp raised their price objective on shares of nVent Electric from $31.00 to $34.00 and gave the stock an overweight rating in a research report on Friday.
-Six analysts have rated the stock with a buy rating, The stock presently has a consensus rating of Buy and an average price target of $33.17.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, May 7th.
+Shareholders of record on Friday, April 23rd will be paid a $0.175 dividend.
+The ex-dividend date of this dividend is Thursday, April 22nd.
+This represents a $0.70 annualized dividend and a yield of 2.30%. nVent Electric’s payout ratio is 39.33%.

 An institutional investor recently bought a new position in nVent Electric stock.
-OLD Mission Capital LLC bought a new position in shares of nVent Electric plc (NYSE:NVT) during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm bought 30,338 shares of the company’s stock, valued at approximately $537,000.
-85.88% of the stock is currently owned by institutional investors and hedge funds.
+OLD Mission Capital LLC purchased a new position in nVent Electric plc (NYSE:NVT) in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor purchased 30,338 shares of the company’s stock, valued at approximately $537,000.
+85.88% of the stock is owned by hedge funds and other institutional investors.

 nVent Electric Company Profile